Spidy123222/iOS-Debugging-JIT-Guides/README.md

 **Q: Why would i need to use these?**

-A: You would use these tutorials to debug on the go (Likely would like to keep logs somewhere) or use JIT for emulators or other things without being fully tethered to a computer on a developer liscenced app.
+A: You would use these tutorials to debug on the go (Likely would need to keep logs somewhere) or use JIT for emulators or other things without being fully tethered to a computer on a developer liscenced app.

 **Q: What is JIT?**